 "Business Day" means any day (except Saturday or Sunday) on which financial markets in the U.S. and Ireland are generally open for business or such other day or days as may be determined from time to time by the Directors; "CDS Indices" means financial derivative instruments through which the Fund will contract with a derivative counterparty to either buy or sell credit default protection on a financial index where that financial index comprises a basket of single name credit default swaps.
-In a CDS Index one party, the credit protection buyer, pays a periodic fee to another party, the credit protection seller, in return for compensation for any losses due to one or more credit events occurring with respect to one or more reference entities referenced in the financial index; "Class Currency" means the currency in which Shares of a Class are issued; "Dealing Day" means each Business Day following a Valuation Point and/or any other day which the Directors have determined, subject to advance notice to all Shareholders in the Fund and provided that there shall be at least one dealing day per fortnight; "Debt or Debt-Related Securities" includes fixed and floating rate Investment Grade and Non-Investment Grade corporate and sovereign bonds, bank loans, notes, debentures, convertible bonds and non-performing and distressed leveraged corporate bonds; "Equities and Equity-Related Securities" "Equities and Equity-Related Securities" "Fund" corporate bonds; includes common stocks, preferred stocks, rights and stock warrants (stock warrants may be passively corporate bonds; includes common stocks, preferred stocks, rights and stock warrants (stock warrants may be passively acquired by virtue of an existing position in the Fund); "Fund" corporate bonds; includes common stocks, preferred stocks, rights and stock warrants (stock warrants may be passively acquired by virtue of an existing position in the Fund); means CIFC Long/Short Credit Fund; means, for the purposes of this Fund, any Class which has a Class Currency that is different to the Base
+In a CDS Index one party, the credit protection buyer, pays a periodic fee to another party, the credit protection seller, in return for compensation for any losses due to one or more credit events occurring with respect to one or more reference entities referenced in the financial index; "Class Currency" means the currency in which Shares of a Class are issued; "Dealing Day" means each Business Day following a Valuation Point and/or any other day which the Directors have determined, subject to advance notice to all Shareholders in the Fund and provided that there shall be at least one dealing day per fortnight; "Debt or Debt-Related Securities" includes fixed and floating rate Investment Grade and Non-Investment Grade corporate and sovereign bonds, bank loans, notes, debentures, convertible bonds and non-performing and distressed leveraged corporate bonds; "Equities and Equity-Related Securities" includes common stocks, preferred stocks, rights and stock warrants (stock warrants may be passively acquired by virtue of an existing position in the Fund); "Fund" means CIFC Long/Short Credit Fund; "Hedged Share Class" means, for the purposes of this Fund, any Class which has a Class Currency that is different to the Base Currency of the Fund being the U.S. Dollar; "High Water Mark" means (i) the previous highest Net Asset Value per Share of each Class (before any accrual for the Performance Fee) at the end of any previous Performance Period on which the Performance Fee was paid; or (ii) the Initial Offer Price, if higher, of the relevant Class; "Investment Grade" means a rating of at least BBB- by a Recognised Rating Agency;